NU 501 Concepts of Professional Nursing Practice 4 credits

 NU 570 Advanced Pharmacology 3 credits

-This course explores the clinical applications of pharmacological agents (prescription and over the counter) commonly used in primary care settings for individuals of varying ages and cultural backgrounds.
+This course focuses on clinical judgement in the application of pharmacological agents (prescription and over the counter) commonly used in primary care settings for individuals across the lifespan, with diverse backgrounds.
 The pharmacological/therapeutic categories of drugs are reviewed.
-Selected drugs within categories are compared and contrasted with respect to indications, efficacy, adverse effects, monitoring parameters, administration, common drug-drug interactions, and cost.
-Emphasis is placed on prescriptive authority for nurse practitioners.
+Selected drugs within categories are compared and contrasted with respect to indications, efficacy, adverse effects, monitoring parameters, administration, common drug- drug interaction and cost.
+Emphasis is placed on evidence-based pharmacological guidelines and prescriptive authority for nurse practitioners.

 NU 581 Psychopharmacology and Neuropathophysiology 4 credits

-This course is designed to provide advanced practice nursing students with knowledge of essential neuropathophysiology and psychopharmcotherapeutics of common mental illnesses across the lifespan.
-Course content includes neural structure and function thought to be implicated in symptom presentation and disease progression of select serious mental illnesses.
-In addition, medications used for the diagnosis and treatment of a variety of psychological and psychiatric disorders and monitoring the physiological, psychiatric, and behavioral responses to these interventions will be covered.
+This course provides advanced practice nursing students with knowledge of essential neuropathophysiology and psychopharmcotherapeutics of common mental health disorders across the lifespan.
+Course content includes neural structure and function in symptom presentation and disease progression of select serious mental health disorders.
+Students examine medications used for the diagnosis and treatment of a variety of mental health disorders.

 NU 585 Mental Health Enrichment for the Advanced Practice Nurse 1 credit